With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Wayne County, WV.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Wayne County, West Virginia can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Prestera Center Wayne County Office is a mental health treatment center in Wayne County, WV, located at 146 Kenova Avenue, 25570 zip code area.
 Prestera Center Wayne County Office provides telemedicine/telehealth and outpatient treatment.
-Prestera Center Wayne County Office offers cognitive behavioral therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and children / adolescents.
-Prestera Center Wayne County Office also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
-Additional services at Prestera Center Wayne County Office consist of integrated primary care services, housing services and supported housing.
+Prestera Center Wayne County Office offers dialectical behavior therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, seniors 65 or older and young adults.
+Prestera Center Wayne County Office also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+Additional services at Prestera Center Wayne County Office consist of case management, supported employment and mentoring/peer support/consumer-run services.

 Yes, West Virginia offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.